 Emergency equipment and medicines were available as described in recognised guidance.
-Staff kept records of their weekly checks to make sure these were available, within their expiry date, and in working order.
+Staff kept records of their checks to make sure these were available, within their expiry date, and in working order.
+Staff knew where to locate equipment and medicines.

 Staff recruitment